10 Items A Southern Girl Needs In Her Closet

 Southerners have long embraced lace's country cousin, eyelet, which was once prized as a way to show off made-by-hand openwork details.
 We recommend wearing all summer long.

-8. Wide-Legged Linen Pants
+8. Linen Separates

-9. A Seersucker Dress
+9. A Tea Dress

 10. A Family Heirloom

 We Southerners like to hold onto little pieces of the past, and there is no better way to keep them close to our hearts than to wear them on ourselves.
-Your grandmother’s monogrammed locket, a passed down signet ring or even a rediscovered broach can be a sentimental way to finish any outfit.
+Your grandmother's monogrammed locket, a passed down signet ring or even a rediscovered brooch can be a sentimental way to finish any outfit.